- Must visit

 Discover the best of Geneva — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Geneva trip today.

-Popular lakeside park known for the Flower Clock, promenades, and postcard views across the water.
+A popular lakeside park known for the Flower Clock and postcard views across the water.
+It is one of the city's classic strolling spots and a frequent photography location.

-A classic Swiss cheese fondue made with Gruyère and Vacherin Fribourgeois, served bubbling hot for dipping bread.
-It is one of the most iconic dishes in Geneva during colder months.
+A classic Swiss cheese fondue made with Gruyere and Vacherin, served bubbling hot for dipping bread.
+It is one of the most iconic communal dishes in Geneva and across French-speaking Switzerland.

 Melted raclette cheese scraped over potatoes, pickles, and onions.
-This alpine specialty is deeply traditional in French-speaking Switzerland and widely enjoyed in Geneva.
+This Alpine specialty is beloved in Geneva, especially in colder months, for its simple and comforting flavors.

 Official public transport app

-Geneva-Eaux-Vives, Geneva -> Genève-Cornavin, Geneva
+Geneva-Eaux-Vives, Geneva -> Geneva Cornavin, Geneva

 Find answers to the most common questions about traveling from San Salvo to Geneva by bus.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest bus, the cheapest option, or tips for making the most of your visit at Geneva, this guide helps you travel smarter and with confidence.